Advertisement

 IPL | 162 | 128 | 31.60 | 7.34 | 25.8 | 4/21 | 1/0 |

-Kuldeep Yadav, Left-arm wrist spinner, is one of the most difficult bowler to play in the Indian side as this bowling style is not common and can spin both ways without proper indication.
-He used to have a bowling partnership with Yuzvendra Chahal, and both were named as “Kul-Cha”, where Kuldeep has troubled a lot of batsmen and taken a good number of wickets.
+Kuldeep Yadav is one of the most difficult bowlers to play in the Indian side as this bowling style is not common and can spin both ways without proper indication.
+He used to have a bowling partnership with spinner Yuzvendra Chahal, and both were named as “Kul-Cha”, where Kuldeep has troubled a lot of batsmen and taken a good number of wickets.
 He lost his form in recent years but came back strongly and became more efficient in taking wickets without leaking many runs.
 In his international career, he has played 166 matches across the three formats of the game, where he has taken 306 wickets with an economy rate of 4.82 and an average of 22.86.
-Without any doubt, he is one of India best bowler in international cricket.
+Without any doubt, Left-arm wrist spinner Kuldeep Yadav is one of India best bowler in international cricket.

 Format | Matches | Wickets | Average | Economy | Strike Rate | Best Figures | 4W / 5W |